 - $6 million - $8 million annual operating expenditures to help support Kauai's economy

-Hawaii Dairy Farms has voluntarily prepared a Draft Environmental Impact Statement (EIS), which is the highest environmental scrutiny, prior to construction of any dairy facilities on the farm.
-The document is going through the regulatory process at this time.
+Hawaii Dairy Farms voluntarily prepared a Draft Environmental Impact Statement (EIS), which is the highest environmental scrutiny, prior to construction of any dairy facilities on the farm.
+The document was withdrawn from the regulatory process and has been put on hold until further clarification from the State regulators.
 For more information on the EIS process, please visit the EIS page.
 There are no dairy cows at the farm and no milk is being produced at this time.

 Hawaii Dairy Farms is proud to be part of the Kauai community as a member of: